geegaz/Multiple-Windows-tutorial/README.md

 ---

 ## Introduction
-So, a while ago I posted [a tweet about using multiple windows](https://twitter.com/geegaz_/status/1632419279843803138) in the Godot 4.3 release.
+So, a while ago I posted [a tweet about using multiple windows](https://twitter.com/geegaz_/status/1632419279843803138) with the Godot 4.0 release.
 Here's what it looked like:

 ![A character jumping between different windows](media/jumping_through_windows.gif)